-One thing I knew was hanging the head on the wall by itself wasn’t going to make the impact I was looking for.
-So to give this nursery artwork the pop it deserved I had an idea…create a stunning backdrop to hang the giraffe head on.
+One thing I do know is that hanging my head on the wall by itself isn’t going to make the impact I’m looking for.
+So to give this nursery art the pop it deserves, I had an idea…create a stunning backdrop to hang a giraffe’s head on.

-In my head, I started thinking of ideas for a backdrop.
-As I usually do, I looked on Pinterest for inspiration and ideas.
-I came across this nursery shared on Project Nursery.
+At Lokasi Pantai Melasti, I started thinking about ideas for backgrounds.
+As I usually do, I look for inspiration and ideas on Pinterest.
+I found a shared nursery on Project Nursery.

-I totally loved the alternating color stripes.
-I didn’t what to paint stripes on the wall like this, but I thought I could create a similar look in a smaller scale.
+I really like the alternating color stripes.
+I didn’t want to paint stripes on the wall like this, but I thought I could create a similar look on a smaller scale.

-Looking around my stash of salvaged stuff and curbside finds, I found an empty frame.
-Then I went to my scrapwood pile in the garage to find wood to cut into planks to fit the frame.
+Looking through the stash of things I salvaged and finds by the roadside, I found an empty frame.
+Then I went to my scrap wood pile in the garage to look for wood to cut into planks to fit the frame.

 My thought was to paint the wood planks colors that match the color scheme for the nursery.
 This would enhance the focal point over the crib, while bringing color to the light gray walls.